Mather invariants in groups of piecewise-linear homeomorphisms: Mather invariants for functions in

 \section{Mather invariants for functions in $\PL_+^>(I)$}

 In this Section we will give an alternate description of Brin and Squier's conjugacy invariant in \cite{brin2}.
-This reformulation was also used by Belk and Matucci in \cite{bema2} to characterize conjugacy in Thompson's group $F$: however, their proof relies on special kinds of diagrams peculiar to $F$ and cannot be generalized to other groups of homeomorphisms.
+This reformulation was also used by Belk and Matucci (see \cite{matucci}) to characterize conjugacy in Thompson's group $F$: however, their proof relies on special kinds of diagrams peculiar to $F$ and cannot be generalized to other groups of homeomorphisms.

-The Mather invariant of a map $z \in \PL_+^>(I)$ is defined by taking a suitable power of $z$ that sends a neighborhood in the first linear segment of $z$ to a neighborhood in the last linear segment of $z$.
+Roughly speaking, the Mather invariant of a map $z \in \PL_+^>(I)$ is defined by taking a power of $z$ large enough so that points very close to $0$ get mapped to points very close to $1$.